1988–89 Calgary Flames season: Awards and honours

 Joe Mullen had the best season of his NHL career, recording personal bests in goals (51), assists (59) and points (110), and led all players in the playoffs with 16 goals.
 As a result, Mullen won numerous post-season awards.
 He won the Emery Edge Award for leading the league in plus-minus at +51, and captured the Lady Byng Memorial Trophy as the league's most gentlemanly player, earning only 16 penalties in minutes during the regular season.
 The Flames named him their winner of the Molson Cup for having the most three star selections on the team during the season, and he was named to the first All-Star team at centre by the league.
 Mike Vernon was named to the second All-Star team at goal, and Al MacInnis on defence.
 In addition to winning the Conn Smythe Trophy as the most valuable player of the playoffs, MacInnis was named a finalist for the James Norris Memorial Trophy as the league's top defenceman for the first time.
 Vernon was named a finalist for the Vezina Trophy as the league's top goaltender.

-Eight members of the team have subsequently gained induction into the Hockey Hall of Fame.
-Five players – Lanny McDonald (1992), Joe Mullen (2000), Al MacInnis (2007), Joe Nieuwendyk (2011) and Doug Gilmour (2011) – were joined by general manager Cliff Fletcher (2004) and two owners: Harley Hotchkiss (2006) and Doc Seaman (2011).
+Nine members of the team have subsequently gained induction into the Hockey Hall of Fame.
+Six players – Lanny McDonald (1992), Joe Mullen (2000), Al MacInnis (2007), Joe Nieuwendyk (2011), Doug Gilmour (2011) and Mike Vernon (2023) – were joined by general manager Cliff Fletcher (2004) and two owners: Harley Hotchkiss (2006) and Doc Seaman (2011).